Clogged Shower Drain? DIY Solutions & When to Call a Plumber

 If you live in a hard water area, mineral deposits require additional attention.
 Use a limescale remover product quarterly to dissolve calcium and magnesium buildup.
 These acid-based cleaners target mineral deposits specifically without harming pipes when used as directed.

-Consider installing a water filtration system or whole-house water softener for long-term protection.
+Consider installing a whole-house water softener for long-term protection.
 While this represents a larger investment, it prevents mineral buildup throughout your entire plumbing system while providing additional benefits like softer skin and longer-lasting appliances.

 Pros